-The Guyana License is located in the Orinduik block, offshore Guyana.
-The Orinduik block is situated in shallow water, 170kms offshore Guyana in the Suriname Guyana basin and is located in close proximity to the recent Exxon Lisa and Payara discoveries.
+The Guyana license is located in the Orinduik block, offshore Guyana.
+The Orinduik block is situated in shallow to deep water (70m-1,400m), 170kms offshore Guyana in the Suriname Guyana basin ("Guyana License") and is located in close proximity to Exxon's 13 recent oil discoveries which is estimated by Exxon to contain an estimated 5.5bn recoverable BOE.

-In accordance with the Guyana Petroleum Agreement, Eco Guyana holds a 40% working interest in the Guyana Licenses and Tullow Guyana holds a 60% interest.
-Under the Guyana Petroleum Agreement, Tullow Guyana will act as operator.
+In accordance with the Guyana Petroleum Agreement and following Total's exercise of their Total Option (as defined below, Eco Guyana holds a 15% working interest in the Guyana License, Total holds a 25% working interest and Tullow Guyana holds a 60% interest (Operator).

-On June 8, 2017, in light of recent discoveries in the region by other petroleum explorers and the advancement of the interpretation of the Orinduik Block, Tullow Guyana and the Company approved a circa 2,550 km seismic survey on the Company's Orinduik Block.
+On June 8, 2017, in light of recent discoveries in the region by other petroleum explorers at that time, and the advancement of the interpretation of the Orinduik Block, Tullow Guyana and the Company approved a circa 2,550 km2 seismic survey on the Company's Orinduik Block.
 Tullow Guyana carried US\$1,250,000 of the Company's share of costs of the 3D survey.